 Piper has been no stranger to controversies.
 As a man of convictions, it is unavoidable to have some conflicts with people who disagree.
 However, Piper has done so many times in a gracious manner.
 His permanence view of marriage has challenged many who hold to a permissive view – that divorce is permissible in the case of adultery and/or abandonment.
 Piper also holds to double predestination – that God predestines not just the elect for salvation, but also the reprobate for damnation.
 He has also been a strong advocate in the debate on gender roles for Biblical Complementarianism, the view which sees men and women as having equal dignity, value and worth, yet differing roles in family, church and society.
 He also published Recovering Biblical Manhood and Womanhood and 50 Crucial Questions About Manhood and Womanhood together with theologian, Dr. Wayne Grudem.

 Piper has also received criticism for agreeing to speak at the Passion Conference, a large annual Christian conference and worship concert which often attracts many charismatic speakers and worship bands to massive crowds of thousands.
-However, he has used his platform to declare the glories of Christ and sovereignty of God through the faithful proclamation of the Word.
+However, he has used his platform to declare the glory of Christ and the sovereignty of God through the faithful proclamation of the Word.
 His speaking ministry has introduced many Evangelicals to the Doctrines of Grace and Reformed Theology in a winsome way.
 He has also emphatically denounced the properity gospel and helped many to see its errors.
-His Podcast Series - Ask Pastor John - often tackles difficult and controversial topics, seeking to help Christians think biblically through them.
+His Podcast Series – Ask Pastor John – often tackles difficult and controversial topics, seeking to help Christians think biblically through them.

-John Piper is not a stained glass saint.
-Most recently, one of his sons who has gone apostate has been a vocal critic of his father's ministry through social media and has gained a lot of attention.
-It is an unfortunate situation and I'm sure very saddening for Dr. Piper.
-However, he has been a preacher and author who has greatly blessed my life and helped me to grow in my understanding of the Bible and Christian faith.
+John Piper is not a stained-glass saint.
+Most recently, one of his sons who has gone apostate has been a vocal critic of his father’s ministry through social media and has gained a lot of attention.
+It is an unfortunate situation and I’m sure very saddening for Dr. Piper.
+However, he has been a preacher and author who has greatly blessed my life and helped me to grow in my understanding of the Bible and the Christian faith.
 His books and sermons have challenged me to savour Jesus Christ supremely, to count my life as loss for the sake of Christ, to consider how to not waste my life on trivial things and to deepen my passion for the glory of God.
-For that I am very grateful to God for how He has used and continues to use Piper's ministry.
+For that, I am very grateful to God for how He has used and continues to use Piper’s ministry.
 Many of his books are made available for FREE as eBooks on his website.
-These are a goldmine of theological wealth I'd heartily recommend to you!
+These are a goldmine of theological wealth I’d heartily recommend to you!